The best French pastries in Cannes

-This is a favorite among citrus lovers.
+This is a favourite among citrus lovers.
 A crunchy basket is full of amazing lemonish (not that sour!), jelly-like filling.
 They are also very popular as a dessert.

 A cake sandwich made of two beagle-like buns and lots of thick coffee cream inside.
 Thin peanut slices on top are just the perfect amount of crunches.
 There is a funny story about the name.
 It was given after a popular bike race between Paris and Brest.
 Back then, someone said the cake resembled a bike wheel.
 How does that sound to you?

 In some variations, they call it Napoleon.
 You probably already tried some versions of it.
 But, make sure not to skip French Mille-feuille.
 With layers of buttery pastry and pastry cream and liquid icing on top with chocolate leafy deco.

 Best places to eat french pastries in Cannes

 Cannes is full of inviting places where you can try great French pastries or have a dessert.
 In the city center, you will run across plenty of ice cream parlors, macaron shops, and stylish pâtisseries (of the highest caliber).
 Those places are great for breakfast, dessert with a cup of tea, or the essential after-dinner coffee.
 Read our list of some of the most popular spots.